Jamesokay/van-gogh-app/README.md

 ### Day 19 (even later):

 - Implemented grid columns specifically for landscape generations and associated loading states

+### Day 20 (12/05/2024):

+- Seperating concerns all day every day
+- Separated out global state into InterfaceState and GenerationRequestState
+- InterfaceState stores all user interface related state
+- GenerationRequest stores all data relevant to the request being sent to API
+- The keys of GenerationRequestState correspond to the type definition for LeonardoGenerationRequestBody (because boy was it getting confusing before)
+- This batches state in a way that seems cleaner and more maintainable
+- Also defined fetch call to retrive platform models

 ### To Do: